 }

-A default install, from the Skeleton, enables every default Sprinkles.
-But it's not said your app requires every features provided by theses default sprinkles.
-For example, you might not need the Admin Sprinkle if you don't need any of the user management feature.
+A default install, from the Skeleton, enables every default sprinkle.
+But your app may not require every feature provided by these default sprinkles.
+For example, you might not need the Admin sprinkle if you don't need any user management features.

 In this case, two files need to be edited : composer.json